Division of Molecular Biology and Human Genetics

 ABOUT US

 The MBHG division focuses on two main research fields, namely tuberculosis (TB) and inherited genetic disorders.
-These fields are further subdivided into research focus areas that utilize innovative molecular techniques to bridge the gap between basic fundamental and its clinical application.
-The impact of this work and translation into clinically relevant tools will enable faster and more accurate health management strategies to improved patient outcomes.
-To this end, our division will continue to challenge dogma, develop new technologies, collaborate more widely to move knowledge forward to inform policy to improve quality of life and reduce the cost of health care.
+These fields are further subdivided into research focus areas that utilize innovative molecular techniques to bridge the gap between basic fundamental and clinical applications.
+The impact of this work and translation into clinically relevant tools will enable faster and more accurate health management strategies to improve patient outcomes.
+To this end, our division will continue to challenge dogma, develop new technologies, and collaborate more widely to move knowledge forward to inform policy to improve quality of life and reduce the cost of health care.

 MBHG_Research_foci.png